Faculty Meeting London: Birthing in Deprivation & HRA

 Women and Inclusion Health

-Recent research shows that women on the edges of society are 12 times more likely to face an early death.
+Women on the edges of society are 12 times more likely to face an early death.
 This one day CPD course explores the specific health needs women who are excluded, including women who are homeless, gypsies or travellers, vulnerable migrants or who sell sex.
 The course is suitable for medical professionals, social care workers and housing officers.
 It includes teaching by people with lived experience of exclusion, alongside health professionals running inclusion health services.
 This event is brought to you by Pathway, The Faculty for Homeless and Inclusion Health and Brighton and Sussex Medical School.

 Date: 14 September 2018